-Frozen Shoulder – What is it?
+Understanding frozen shoulder – What is it?

 Adhesive Capsulitis or more commonly known as Frozen Shoulder (FS), is considered a musculoskeletal condition, with 3-5% being affected in the general population.
 It has a significant impact on the daily activities of the patient’s life.

-Duplay in 1879 first described the frozen shoulder as “humeroscapular periarthritis”.
-In 1934 the term “frozen shoulder” was introduced by Codman and still widely in use.
+Duplay in 1879, first described the frozen shoulder as “humeroscapular periarthritis”.
+In 1934 the term “frozen shoulder” was introduced by Codman and is still widely in use.
 He described the condition as “difficult to define, difficult to treat and difficult to explain,” and this remains true to this day (Ryan, Victoria et al. 2016).
 In 1945 Adhesive capsulitis was termed by Neviaser when he described the texture of the joint capsule as “adhesive” due to inflammatory and fibrotic changes observed in the capsule or bursa.

-Classification of Frozen shoulder
+Classification of frozen shoulder

 Primary/ Idiopathic FS: usually associated with other diseases and conditions like diabetes and thyroid diseases or Parkinson’s disease etc. It is often an insidious onset.